xdxdhh/mandelbrot_cpp/readme.md

 ## Using multiple threads:
-Generating the picture using only 1 thread was very long proccess so I used 8 threads , which felt more optimal.
+Generating the picture using only 1 thread was a very long proccess so I used 8 threads instead , which felt more optimal.
-I used \<thread> C++ library.
+I used the \<thread> C++ library.

 ```cpp
 const int THREAD_NUM = 8;